zepolar/airflow/README.md

 MLflow Host header warning

-- If you see a warning like `Rejected request with invalid Host header: mlflow:5000` in the MLflow container logs, it means the server is enforcing allowed hosts.
+- If you see a warning like `Rejected request with invalid Host header: mlflow:5000` in the MLflow container logs, or HTTP 403 from the MLflow API when Airflow calls it, the server is enforcing allowed hosts.
-- This repo's docker-compose sets `MLFLOW_TRACKING_SERVER_ALLOWED_HOSTS=mlflow,localhost,127.0.0.1` on the MLflow service so requests from the Airflow container (using hostname `mlflow`) and local browser (`localhost`) are accepted.
+- This repo's docker-compose sets `MLFLOW_TRACKING_SERVER_ALLOWED_HOSTS` to include both bare hostnames and host:port variants:
+  - `mlflow,localhost,127.0.0.1,mlflow:5000,localhost:5000,127.0.0.1:5000`
+  This covers calls originating within the Docker network (host `mlflow`) and from your browser on localhost, including the explicit port 5000 which some MLflow versions validate strictly.
-- If you access the MLflow UI via a different hostname, add it to the list (comma-separated) under the MLflow service's environment in `docker-compose.yml` and restart the service.
+- If you access the MLflow UI via a different hostname or port, add it (and its host:port form) to the list under the MLflow service's environment in `docker-compose.yml` and restart the service.

 Security and rate‑limit warnings